 HOW TO GET EQUIPPED FOR THE RANDO-SKI

-- Fischer Translap 88 skis with Fischer Ambition bindings
+- Fischer Translap skis with Fischer/Tyrolia bindings (compatible with all ski boots)

-Please note that there is no touring boots nor telescopic poles available at the Rental Center.
+Please note that there is no touring boots nor telescopic poles available at the Repair shop.
 It’s not necessary to have boots or poles especially made for alpine touring to try our alpine circuit at Mont SUTTON.

 Regular ski boots and poles are available at the Rental Center.